thekeyman/linux-megous/README.md

 Booting the kernel
 --------------------

-Copy the following files to your SD card's boot directory:
+Copy the following files to your SD card's /boot directory:

 arch/arm64/boot/Image

-arch/arm64/boot/dts/allwinner/sun50i-h5-orangepi-pc2.dts
+arch/arm64/boot/dts/allwinner/sun50i-h5-orangepi-pc2.dtb

+Copy the following directory to your SD card's /lib/modules directory:

+/home/thekeyman/orange_pi_pc2/lib/modules/4.14.24-122096-g9325f4b6cfef

+and rename it to 4.14.24-122094-gde9fae3ac976-dirty

 Adjust your u-boot boot script to use them.
 Recent mainline u-boots seem to properly support the Orange Pi PC2.